ATD 1-LAW

 False

-(a)________refers to the legal relationship which exists between the nation and the individual, whereas (b) ___________ denotes the country that a person treats as their permanent home or lives in and has substantial connection with.
+In reference to the law of persons, (i)______refers to the legal relationship that exists between the nation and the individual, whereas (ii) _______ denotes the country that a person treats as their permanent home or lives in and has a substantial connection with.

 True